discue/mongodb-resource-client/README_ONE_TO_FEW_RESOURCE_STORAGE.md

 ## delete

-Delete a resource by ids
+Deletes a resource by ids

 ### Parameters